 How to apply:

-What Documents and Information You Need To Apply
+What Documents and Information Are Needed to Apply for CPP Benefits?

 You need to gather essential documents before starting your CPP application.
 Required information varies based on your situation and chosen application method.
 If you have everything ready to go, you can streamline the process and prevent delays.